YouTube Kids Alternatives

 That is why the important distinction is not "YouTube or no YouTube."
 It is filtered library versus parent-approved library.

-Option Best For Parent Control Main Tradeoff
+Option Category Parent Control Main Tradeoff

 What is a YouTube whitelist for kids?